 WHERE?

 WHAT?

-As you'll note in this... diagram the age of students fell 30% As you can see in this... graph the age of students fell 30%

-If you look at this...figureyou'll note/ notice that...If you take a look at this...pie chartyou can see that...

-This next... table shows that age fell by 30%
+As you'll note in this As you can see in this diagram graph the age of students fell 30% the age of students fell 30% If you look at this If you take a look at this figure pie chart you 'll note/ notice that you can see that This next table shows that age fell by 30%